weitzwoman/BankNotes/README.md

 - as a user, i can add budgeting to my accounts for monthly amounts, by category (update and delete categories) (cody/james)
 - as a user, i can add budgeting to my accounts for yearly amounts, by category (update and delete categories) (cody/james)
 - highlight link tabs if currently on that page (cody/james)
+- make real README
-- add sorting to accounts and transaction tables (tw/jt)
+- add integration specs
+- reorder app.rb so it makes sense and doesn't make people crazy!!!!

 Nice to Haves:
 - swell styling